PeterKazimir/automation-poc/README.md

 The project is a web UI test which requires a gradle file to run.
 Even though articles exists on how to use Gradle with Python scripts, or Javascript tools such as Jasmine or Karma, I decided to stick to the stack I am most familiar with and create a POC using Java + Cucumber + Selenium.

+## How to run tests

+There are multiple ways of running the tests.

+#### To run the tests with IDE (IntelliJ):
+* import the project into your IDE
+* check that the project is recognized as Gradle - you will see a Gradle panel in the IDE, typically on the right edge of the window
+* run assemble task
+* open TestRunner class and run tests by clicking on the green play button

+or

+* instead of running assemble task, run build task, it will run both assemble and test tasks

+#### To run the tests with IDE (IntelliJ):

+Open terminal in the root of the project, where build.gradle file is and run this command:

+`./gradlew runUITests`